syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Best_practices_and_examples/003_Collecting_logs_from_chroot.md

 ## Purpose

-To collect logs from a chroot using a syslog-ng client running on the host, complete the following steps:
+To collect logs from a chroot using a {{ site.product.short_name }} client running on the host, complete the following steps:

 ### Figure 23: Collecting logs from chroot